Lorne Welch: Profession and Gliding

 This pair walked to a nearby airfield and attempted to steal a Junkers W 34 while wearing fake German uniforms (see the picture on the right, taken by the Germans after their recapture).
 They had to abandon the attempt when the rightful crew appeared to fly away the aircraft.
 The next day, they returned and tried to steal a biplane.
 They were recaptured, along with all the other escapees.
 The other 24 POWs were returned to camp, but Welch and Morison were sent to Oflag IV-C at Colditz.
+They were lucky not to be treated worse, because later in the war they would probably just have been shot for being found using false German uniforms.

 At Colditz, the Colditz Cock glider was already under construction, and Welch performed vital stress calculations.
 Although the original glider never flew, a replica was successfully flown in February 2000.
 While at Colditz he entered a competition, sponsored by the Royal Ocean Racing Club, for prisoners of war to design an offshore yacht of 32–35 ft waterline length.
 Via the Red Cross, he submitted detailed drawings and calculations and won the first prize of £50.